 The user interface looks updated and is a little sleeker and more forgiving than the original.
 You can (re)install M.U.L.E.s by almost „throwing“ them onto a plot after barely entering the perimeter.
 It is hard to lose a M.U.L.E. by accident, but not impossible.
 Furthermore, you do not need to take back a soil sample to the assay office.
 The assay droid probes it directly on location.

 The mountain wampus is easily catchable.
-The store offers a third and a fourth exit to the top and the bottom making it more relaxed to outfit three plots per turn if skillfully utilised.
-Mountains do not move when the planetquake occurs, something I have complained a lot about when playing the original Atari version.
+The store offers a third and a fourth exit to the top and the bottom which is very handy if you want to take a shortcut for outfitting your third plot per turn.
+Mountains sometimes move when the planetquake occurs, something only existent in the original Atari version, so far.